 On the books, I placed three pieces of blue and white chinoiserie that I’ve collected in the past few years: a ginger jar, a candle jar and a cache pot.

 To fill in the center of the table, I placed a white estate sale bowl with a collection of blue and white ceramic balls.
 I recently saw similar balls at an antique mall for $15 – $25 each.
 The price on the ones I bought is a really great deal.

 Here you can see a little of our new artwork on the mantel.
 The tall blue and white chevron vases are from Ballard Design.

 I just had to include Nola since she was such a good girl, being calm while I arranged the coffee table.

 I’m loving our blue and white themed spring flower basket arrangement.
 It has brought a great focal point to our living room.

 Here are a few things to help you create a spring flower basket centerpiece.
-I chose baskets with handles that had great shape.
-You can leave them as is or paint them white as I did. even a picnic basket will work nicely.
+I chose baskets with handles that had a great shape.
+You can leave them as is or paint them white as I did.
+Even a picnic basket will work nicely.

 I hope that our flowers last for a week or two.
 We are really enjoying the spring flower basket arrangement.